Why “everything in moderation” is terrible diet advice

 It’s official.
-The “everything in moderation” diet motto of clueless dietitians everywhere is pure BS.
-There’s never been any compelling evidence to support it – and it makes no sense (is drinking Coca-Cola “in moderation” better than not at all?).
+The “everything in moderation” diet motto is bad advice.
+There’s never been any compelling evidence to support it – and it makes very little sense (is drinking Coca-Cola “in moderation” better than not at all?).

 Now a just-published study shows that people in the US who eat a more “diverse” diet actually gain MORE weight, with a 120% greater increase in waist circumference than the people who eat a more monotonous diet.